developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ---

 ## Overview
 This section assumes a basic knowledge of Enterprise Home Screen and its capabilities and essential workings.
 For those not familiar with Zebra's free security tool for its Android devices, please see the [About](../about) and [Setup](../setup) pages before continuing with this guide.
-Also see the [Special Features Guide](../features) for information about Kiosk Mode, Secure Mode and other special EHS features.
+Also see the [Special Features Guide](../features) for information about Kiosk Mode, device logging and other special EHS features.

 The behavior of Enterprise Home Screen is controlled entirely through `enterprisehomescreen.xml`, an easy-to-read file that can be modified with any text editor.
 A default version of the file contains many common device security settings plus a few standard apps, and is part of every EHS installation.
 In many instances, all that's needed to begin using EHS is to add an organization's own applications and to apply preferred security and display settings.